February 06, 2018

 Siem Reap Cambodia In A Day: The Ultimate Tour Challenge

-Some people say roaming around Angkor Wat in a day is not possible.
-Well, Angkor Wat is huge indeed yet we took the challenge of discovering Siem Reap for just a day due to limited time because before we went to Cambodia, we had a trip in Ho Chi Minh City (check out my blog about Ho Chi Minh City: click here).
+Some people say roaming around Angkor Wat in a day is impossible.
+Well, Angkor Wat is huge indeed, yet we took the challenge of discovering Siem Reap in just one day due to limited time because before we went to Cambodia, we had a trip in Ho Chi Minh City (check out my blog about Ho Chi Minh Cityclick here).

-Anyway, let me share the activities we had in "ONE DAY TOUR CHALLENGE in Siem Reap".
+Anyway, let me share the activities we did in the "ONE DAY TOUR CHALLENGE in Siem Reap."

 (A view from afar of Angkor Wat)